How to deal with stress after quitting smoking?

 Although nobody can place a finger at the exact moment that cigarettes were invented, some accounts place at as far back as 5000 CE when people used it for inhaling medicine.
 So, we now also have a hint of where cigarettes began from.
 But, what we took very long to find out was the health concerns.

-Now the question that arises is that when we know how harmful cigarettes are to our health, why won’t we just quit smoking them.
+Now the question that arises is that when we know the dangers of smoking, and the true extent of how harmful cigarettes are to our health, why won’t we just quit smoking them.
 The answer to this question can only be understood by someone who has known smoking very closely and hence understands the stakes and costs involved.

 So, then how do you even quit.
 Well, you can quit smoking start vaping and the best way to quit is to understand that sudden withdrawal is not the answer.
 Instead, one of the most effective schemes to quit cigarettes is to use a gradual approach.
 A gradual approach means that you try to limit your nicotine inhalation while reducing it gradually until you finally end up at a point where you can completely let go.